 Even in the best of circumstances, parenting is super hard work and takes tremendous patience.
 When we have so many other concerns in life and then we add in a child who is misbehaving, it is tempting to give the child a smack.
 But let me tell you what the research shows: Spanking does not achieve our parenting goals.

 Picture this: You are in a store.
 Two young children are nearby with their parents.
 Each of them suddenly erupts into a tantrum.
 Your intense irritation leads you to utter, “What those kids need is some good, old-fashioned discipline!”
 In that moment, you want those parents to make those children stop crying and do whatever it is that their parents have told them to do – now!

 What keeps you up at night?
 For many parents or caregivers, 9 times out of 10 it’s something to do with your kids.
 Have you ever found yourself surfing the web at an ungodly hour searching for answers to questions about your child’s health and wellbeing?

 This post continues our new blog series on poverty.
 As our nation reflects on its progress in fighting poverty over the last 50 years, this blog series will highlight how psychology can contribute further to this discussion.
-By Samantha Melvin (Manager, NEED Lab at Columbia University) Great research starts with a spark: a lunge for pen and paper to draw a pathway or outline a study, a midnight dash for statistics software […]
+By Samantha Melvin (Manager, NEED Lab at Columbia University) Great research starts with a spark: a lunge for pen and […]